-O-I PROVIDES INSIDE LOOK AT TR - GuruFocus.com
+O-I Provides Inside Look at Tr - GuruFocus.com

 - Video provides first look at Generation 1 and Generation 2 MAGMA Technology

-PERRYSBURG, Ohio (January 26, 2023) – O-I Glass, Inc. (“O-I Glass” or “O-I”) today released a video (https://youtu.be/jajQKkzcD_I) offering a first look at existing MAGMA operations as the company prepares for its first, purpose-built MAGMA factory in Bowling Green, KY.
+PERRYSBURG, OH / ACCESSWIRE / January 27, 2023 / O-I Glass, Inc. O-I Glass, Inc. ("O-I Glass" or "O-I") today released a video (https://youtu.be/jajQKkzcD_I) offering a first look at existing MAGMA operations as the company prepares for its first, purpose-built MAGMA factory in Bowling Green, KY.
 The video combines live footage of MAGMA lines with insight as to the transformational nature of the new technology.

 "MAGMA will set new standards in glass manufacturing, allowing us to use renewable sources of energy and more recycled content, while reducing greenhouse gas emissions and waste," said Ludovic Valette, O-I VP of Global Technology and Engineering.
 "It provides scalability and rapid deployment, as well as lower capital intensity, mobility, flexibility, and consequently supply chain efficiency."